The time of bootstrap percolation in two dimensions: Upper bound for small

 \begin{lemma} If $B\geq 50$, then for all $m\geq 1$ we have

 \end{lemma}

-\begin{proof} The proof of the lemma is similar to the proof of Lemma \ref{le:etaineq}, except many of the details are simpler.
+\begin{proof} The proof of this lemma is similar to the proof of Lemma \ref{le:etaineq}, except many of the details are simpler and so we only give a sketch.
 The advantage here is that we may assume that $D_1$ is strongly good, not just good, and this allows us to modify the meaning of \emph{traversable} so that it applies to the $m$-cells $D_1,\dots,D_4$, not to the $(m+1)\times(m-2)$ droplets $S_1,\dots,S_6$, and so that $D_i$ is traversable if all its \emph{single} rows and columns are occupied.
 Then the probability that at least two of the $m$-cells $D_2$, $D_3$, $D_4$ are not traversable is at most $12m^2(1-p)^{2m}$.
-The remainder of the proof is the same. \end{proof}
+The remainder of the proof is the same as that of Lemma \ref{le:etaineq}. \end{proof}

-The next definition and the lemma following are the analogies of Definition \ref{de:L} (of the grid length $L$) and Lemma \ref{le:etaineq2}.
+The next definition and the lemma following it are the analogues of Definition \ref{de:L} (of the grid length $L$) and Lemma \ref{le:etaineq2}.

 \begin{definition} Let $A$ be a large constant.
-We define
+For $n\geq K$, we define